bhklab/handbook/docs/disciplines/Data_Science/Data_Curation/Clinical_Trial_Curation/index.md

 Generally, an overall process of the curation follows the steps outlined below:

 1. **Download source data**: Download data from publications or data repositories.
 The source data can be in various formats such as an Excel file, CSV or TXT.
-2. **Process raw molecular data, if available**: The RNA-seq processing from raw FASTQ is outlined on the [RNAseq raw processing page].
+2. **Process raw molecular data, if available**: The RNA-seq processing from raw FASTQ is outlined on the [RNAseq raw processing page](https://collaborate.uhnresearch.ca/confluence/display/BHKLabPRC/RNA+seq+raw+processing).
 3. **Add annotations**: Ensure that genes, tissues and treatments are annotated with metadata available from external source and lab standardized columns.
 4. **Create RangedSummarizedExperiment or SummarizedExperiment (SE) object**: For the molecular data, we prefer RangedSummarizedExperiment as it is compatible with [GenomicRanges R package](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).
-6. **Create MAE object**: Format downloaded data to the layout and structure that is favourable to creating a MAE object.
+5. **Create MAE object**: Format downloaded data to the layout and structure that is favourable to creating a MAE object.
 Through this process, the source data is extracted from the source data format and formatted into a CSV or TSV file.
 Integrate molecular data to MAE.

 ### Processing Clinical Metadata
 The clinical data should be formatted into patient/sample ids as rows and attributes as column data.
 This will be added as `colData` of the SE or MAE object.